 Rejected - An Apple Developer Holiday Special

-I’ve spent time on a new app, with a goal to learn many new SwiftUI features and make an accessible and easy to use app, that solves a single problem.
+I’ve worked on a new app, with a goal to learn many new SwiftUI features and make an accessible and easy to use app, that solves a single problem.
 Say hello to Emoji Picker.

 I started looking into emojis when building the KeyboardKit emoji keyboard.
 Over time, the emoji features grew quite capable, which led me to create a separate SDK - EmojiKit.